fabiofortkamp/fpfortkamp/content/authors/admin/_index.md

 ---
-bio: I'm a Professor of Mechanical Engineering in the fields of Heat Transfer, Refrigeration and Heat Engines, focused on bringing current developments to the classroom.
-On my research, I focus on interdisciplinary topics such as Mixture Thermodynamics and Foam Formation in Oil-Refrigerant Mixtures and Caloric Refrigeration Systems.
+bio: I'm a Research Engineer in the fields of Heat Transfer, Thermodynamics and Refrigeration.
 education:
   courses:
   - course: Doctorate (Dr. Eng.) in Mechanical Engineering